go-aah/docs/anatomy-aah-application.md

   * `pages` - Page view template files.
 Respective view file for controllers action.
       - For example: `<controller-name>/<action-name>.<ext>`
       - For example: `/<namespace>/<controller-name>/<action-name>.<ext>` (namespace directory structure is supported)
+  * `errors` - Application error pages such as 500.html, 404.html, etc.

 ### The `static` directory (Not applicable to API application)